-- L Specialized Repair Activity
+- L Specialized Repair Activity (SRA)

-- H General Support maintenance
+- H Below depot maintenance

 - D Depot maintenance

 The "L" maintenance level is not included in column (4) of the MAC.
 Functions to this level of maintenance are identified by work time figure in the "H" column of column (4), and an associated reference code is used in the REMARKS column (6).
 This code is keyed to the remarks and the SRA complete repair application is explained there.